 All fees are subject to change without notice by action of the Tennessee Board of Regents.
-Changes are anticipated for 2020-2021.
+Changes are anticipated for 2021-2022.
 Refer to the website for current fees and tuition.

-Rates for 2019-2020 were:
+Rates for 2020-20201were:

 Full Time Students (12 hours)